 “Well, I think about everything but never act on it.”

-“Crying’s one way to relieve the frustration, letting out the bad feelings.
+“Crying’s one way to relieve the tension, letting out the bad feelings.

 “And sex is a way to let out the feelings when your girlfriend likes you back.”

 “It’s not your head that gets you into sex but your body reacting to the strong feelings.”

 “I thought it was from a girl touching or rubbing your dick.”

 “Don’t you just get horny sometimes without any reason?”